 Primetime/Digital Studios Content:

 PBS General Audience Programming and Digital Studios strive to reflect diversity, equity, and inclusion (DEI) across our primetime and digital content, which is core to our work at PBS.

 Documentaries, series, topics, or narratives should meaningfully offer a wide range of perspectives including those from underrepresented groups.

 All Americans should see themselves represented through our programs that celebrate and give voice to a broad variety of backgrounds and lived experiences.

-In addition to inclusive storytelling, PBS General Audience Programming and Digital Studios work to ensure that our primetime/digital content includes diverse on-screen representation of talent (narrators, hosts, subjects, or experts).
+In addition to inclusive storytelling, PBS General Audience Programming and Digital Studios work to increase opportunities for our primetime/digital content to include diverse on-screen representation of talent (narrators, hosts, subjects, or experts).